gouthampro3/VGG19-SVM-Model/README.md

 **data.zip** contains the dataset.

 Note: - Code is not commented.
+To view ipynb files go to html directory.
+The ipynb files are converted into html for easy access in browser itself.